-Brecon Castle Hotel, Brecon Beacons
+Brecon Castle Hotel, Brecon

 The Brecon Castle Hotel is built against the ancient walls of Brecon’s Norman castle, which was in ruins by Tudor times.
 It’s been a hotel since the early 1800s, and it’s still welcoming guests today.
 The hotel stands on a bluff of land between two rivers commanding extensive views.
 There are 40 rooms, some with four-poster beds.

-Craig-y-Nos Castle, Brecon Beacons
+Craig-y-Nos Castle, Swansea

 In 1878, celebrity opera singer Adelina Patti splashed out on the beautifully located Victorian-Gothic Craig-y-Nos castle and did the place up nicely, even adding an opera house.
 She lived here for more than 40 years and some say her ghost still makes its presence felt from time to time.
 Book a room at Craig-y-Nos, and who knows what you’ll discover.